Sergey-KoRJiK/GldSrcBSPditor/README.md

  - import Bitmap
  - go File->Save BSP.

-also tool contain import\export of all lightmaps in map to one big Bitmap.
+also tool contain delete\create styles and import\export of all lightmaps in map to one big Bitmap.
 It if u need global color correction for lightmaps.

 Camera help: